Last Updated on 24 June 2021 by Eric Bretscher

 I had hauled out the sloop Nordkyn for its less-than-annual bottom paint job.
 It was November, that year had been long, and so was getting the thin stringy weed clinging to the hull.
 In this condition, the boat is unusable.
 I was determined to make the effort last and so I generously sprayed the new antifouling in two thick coats.
 A tinge of irritation showed when, three weeks later, I noticed light green slime already forming on the rudder blade, and six weeks later this had turned into thick heavy slime over the entire hull – in the cold waters of Southern New Zealand.
 Nothing that the odd dash at 18 knots didn’t remediate when I sailed off in January, but this of course only postponed the disaster.
 By March, in warmer waters, I was diving underneath the hull and scraping off barnacles in the hundreds.

 At this point, a short discussion was up with the paint company, and I politely suggested they had sold me paint from a faulty batch.
-“Certainly not”, responded their sales manager who has earned himself a well-deserved reputation for always blaming the customer, “you simply didn’t apply enough product for it to be effective”.
+“Certainly not”, responded their sales manager, an individual who has earned himself here a well-deserved reputation for always blaming the customer, “you simply didn’t apply enough product for it to be effective”.
 Not enough paint to last three weeks, as if more of a useless product was going to deliver an enhanced result.
 In fact, I had applied 50% more paint than the previous year.
-So I objected, only to be told this time that the water was “special” this year, “not our fault”, but primarily around my boat, because others seemed to cope normally.
+So I objected, only to be told this time that the water was “special” this year, “not our fault”, but primarily around my boat, because others seemed to cope with the special water quite normally.
 “Aluminium-compatible antifoulings are naturally less effective, there is nothing wrong with it”.
-We were about to debate the concept of fitness for purpose in a venue I was going to kindly organise and they shipped me a very reasonable amount of replacement product.
+As we were about to debate the concept of fitness for purpose in a venue I was going to kindly organise, they shipped me a very reasonable amount of replacement product.
 Fine.

 Still, it took a while to get there, the new paint didn’t apply itself onto the bottom and I had the pleasure of hauling out again.
 During these lengthy proceedings, the idea of installing an ultrasonic antifouling system for preventing organisms from attaching too readily found a new incentive.
 These systems are priced like the rest of the marine electronic gadgetry and there seemed to be no clear verdict out about their effectiveness.
 They always seemed most effective from the manufacturer’s point of view basically.
 Aluminium hulls however appeared to show consistently positive results.
 In these circumstances, I looked at what I had to lose in relation with the cost of painting a 43-footer: certainly not much if I built my own system.
 The project had therefore literally “started in anger”.